sirmxanot/Algorithms/README.md

-This is a library of various data structures and algorithms that I have coded while learning ruby.
+This is a library of various data structures and algorithms that I wrote while learning ruby.